 The TiSA negotiations will cover all services sectors.
 In addition to improved market access commitments, the negotiations also provide an opportunity to develop new disciplines (or trade rules) in areas where there has been significant developments since the WTO Uruguay Round negotiations.
 There negotiations will cover financial services; ICT services (including telecommunications and e-commerce); professional services; maritime transport services; air transport services; competitive delivery services; energy services; temporary entry of business persons; government procurement; and new rules on domestic regulation to ensure regulatory settings do not operate as a barrier to trade in services.
 These negotiations are still in the early stages but will likely reflect developments in other free trade agreements.

-The EU will chair the eighth round of TiSA negotiations in Geneva from 21-25 September 2014.
+Australia will chair the ninth round of TiSA negotiations in Geneva from 1-5 December 2014.

 Australia chaired the December Round.
 It was attended by more than 200 negotiators and sector-specific government experts.
 Good progress was made in advancing the enhanced disciplines (trade rules) for e-commerce and telecommunications, domestic regulation and transparency, financial services, temporary entry of business persons, professional services, maritime and air transport services and delivery services.
 There was also further discussion of proposals on government procurement, environmental and energy services, and the facilitation of patient mobility.
 Parties reported on progress in bilateral market access discussions held since the September Round and committed to advance these further in 2015.